 First, we compare the performance of Greedy and RA-Greedy on reliability and energy consumption.
-For different fault rate increases, Figure 7abc show the probability of failure when executing the applications with different average system loads (i.e., different amounts of dynamic slack).
+For different fault rate changes, Figure 8 shows the probability of failure when executing the applications with different average system loads (i.e., different amounts of dynamic slack).